japilarski/comfy_2.0/readme.md

 ## Local development

-### Backend
+Local development is based on docker compose - tool for defining and running multi-container applications.

-Local development backend is build based on docker compose - tool for defining and running multi-container applications.
-It consists of two containers - PostgreSQL database and express server.
-Before express server is run, database is seeded.
+It consists of four containers - PostgreSQL database, dev express server and database seeder frontend.

 ```bash
 npm run copy:env